-described in subsection 3.1.
+Carbon dioxide production due to human activities has been well documented as a driver of climate change in the Anthropocene.
+Projections of future atmospheric CO_2 levels are available under various future scenarios; we follow the Representative Concentration Pathways of IPCC (2013), which is described in Sect.
+3.1.
 Ocean heat transport is a difficult quantity to predict, as many different factors influence the transport of heat to various regions of the world via the oceans.
 Changes in temperature can change ocean heat transport which in turn affects local temperatures.
-This is ocean heat transport feedback, which is explored in subsection 3.2.2.
-Similarly, the role of atmospheric heat transport feedback is investigated briefly in subsection 3.2.2.
-In addition, water vapour is a powerful greenhouse gas, with a postitive feedback effect that is investigated in subsection 3.2.3.
+This is ocean heat transport feedback, which is explored in Sect.
+3.2.2.
+Similarly, the role of atmospheric heat transport feedback is investigated briefly in Sect.
+3.2.2.
+In addition, water vapour is a powerful greenhouse gas, with a positive feedback effect that is investigated in Sect.
+3.2.3.

-In subsection 3.5, a globally-averaged model is considered, mainly for the purpose of determining the global Equilibrium Climate Sensitivity (ECS) of this EBM, for comparison with the ECS of other models as reported in IPCC (2013); Priostosescu and Huybers (2017); see subsection 3.6.
+In Sect.
+3.5, a globally averaged model is considered, mainly for the purpose of determining the global equilibrium climate sensitivity (ECS) of this EBM, for comparison with the ECS of other models as reported in IPCC (2013) and Priostosescu and Huybers (2017); see Sect.
+3.6.

-3.1 Representative concentration pathways (RCP)
+3.1 Representative Concentration Pathways (RCPs)

-The IPCC has standardized on four Representative Concentration Pathways (RCP), which are used for projections of future carbon dioxide concentrations; see van Vuuren et al. (2011) and Box TS.6 in IPCC (2013).
+The IPCC has standardized four Representative Concentration Pathways (RCPs), which are used for projections of future carbon dioxide concentrations; see van Vuuren et al. (2011) and Box TS.6 in IPCC (2013).
 These RCPs are scenarios for differing levels of anthropogenic forcings on the climate of the Earth and represent differing global societal and political "storylines".
-The scenarios are named RCP 8.5, RCP 6.0, RCP 4.5 and RCP 2.6, after their respective peak radiative forcing increases in the 21st century.
-That is, in the 25 year 2100, RCP 8.5 will reach its maximum radiative forcing due to anthropogenic emissions of $+8.5 \text{ W/m}^2$ relative to the year 1750.
+The scenarios are named RCP 8.5, RCP 6.0, RCP 4.5, and RCP 2.6, after their respective peak radiative forcing increases in the 21st century.
+That is, in the year 2100, RCP 8.5 will reach its maximum radiative forcing due to anthropogenic emissions of $+8.5 \,\mathrm{W m^{-2}}$ relative to the year 1750.
 This scenario is understood as one where emissions continue to rise and are not mitigated in any way.
-RCP 6.0 corresponds to $+6.0 \text{ W/m}^2$ and RCP 4.5 corresponds 30 to $+4.5 \text{ W/m}^2$ relative to 1750.
+RCP 6.0 corresponds to $+6.0 \,\mathrm{Wm^{-2}}$ and RCP 4.5 corresponds to $+4.5 \text{ Wm}^{-2}$ relative to 1750.
 These are stabilization scenarios, where greenhouse gas emissions level off to a target amount by the end of the century.
-Finally, RCP 2.6 corresponds to $+2.6 \text{ W/m}^2$ in 2100, relative to 1750.
-This is a mitigation scenario, where strong steps are taken to eliminate the 35 increase, and eventually reduce, anthropogenic greenhouse gas emissions.
-Figure 4 shows the carbon dioxide concentrations, projected to the year 2500 in the IPCC scenarios for the four RCPs.
-The carbon dioxide increase is relatively moderate for RCPs 2.6 and 4.5, even decreasing eventually for RCP 2.6.
+Finally, RCP 2.6 corresponds to $+2.6 \text{ W m}^{-2}$ in 2100, relative to 1750.
+This is a mitigation scenario, where strong steps are taken to eliminate the increase and eventually reduce anthropogenic greenhouse gas emissions.
+Figure 4 shows the carbon dioxide concentrations projected to the year 2500 in the IPCC scenarios for the four RCPs.
+The carbon dioxide increase is relatively moderate for RCPs 2.6 and 4.5 and even decreasing eventually for RCP 2.6.
 The increase for RCP 6.0 is larger, and it is drastic for RCP 8.5.